Winner of Commission for the 2012 Olympic Games

 Client: Greater London Authority

-For a full description of the project in the Bartlett Design Research Folios series, please read here.
+For a detailed description of the project in the Bartlett Design Research Folios series, please read here.

 A time lapse video of the erection process can be found on vimeo.